rickardlindberg/rickardlindberg.me/writing/output-tracking-vs-mocks/index.markdown

 </div></div>
 And now we come to the main topic of this blog post: output tracking.

-`App` performs an action by delegating to `SaveCommand` and `ShareCommand`.
+`App` performs actions by delegating to `SaveCommand` and `ShareCommand`.
 Both of them take the rest of the command line arguments and perform an action without returning anything.
 To observe that with output tracking, we introduce state in the commands so that we can query them and see if they were run.
 A slightly more elegant solution, instead of introducing state, is to fire